Junho12267/Assignment-4/README.md

 # Assignment 4
-#### The purpose of this code is to classify the echos in sea ice and lead and produce an average echo shape as well as standard deviation for 2 classes.
+#### The purpose of this assignment is to classify the echos in sea ice and lead and produce an average echo shape and standard deviation for 2 classes.
+This can then be compared with the data from the European Space Agency.

 ### Steps to follow
 1. Download the Sentinel 2 image, which was previously saved.